seIncorp/CppHelper/README.md

 _**For examples see Examples.cpp.**_

-### List of functionality:
+## List of functionality:
-- shortcuts for std::cout, cin, cerr, clog, endl
-- shortcut for writing new line --> std::cout << std::endl
-- shortcuts for defining different vectors std::vector<int, double, ...
-- shortcut for defining 2D int vector
-- shortcuts for enable/disable boolalpha
-- LINEAR SEARCH as macro
+### Math:
 - FACTORIAL (Math) as macro
 - FIBONACCI (return array of all steps) as macro
 - FIBONACCI Nth (return only the last step) as macro
 - FIBONACCIClosedForm as macro
-- LINKED LIST written in macro and additional class functions:
-    - creating new linked list
-    - creating new node
-    - prepend node
-    - append node
-    - delete node
-    - find node
-    - creating new linked list from array
-    - delete head node
-    - delete tail node
-    - to string linked list
+- PRIME FACTORS as macro
+- HARDYRAMANUJAN MACRO as macro
+- PRIMALITY TEST as macro
+- EUCLIDEAN ALGORITHM ITERATIVE as macro
+- LEAST COMMON MULTIPLE as macro
+- SIEVE OF ERATOSTHENES as macro
+- IS POWER OF TWO BITWISE as macro
+- IS POWER OF TWO as macro
+- PASCAL TRIANGLE as macro
+- COMPLEX NUMBER as macro (NOT FINISHED)
 - BIT MANIPULATION written in macro:
     - print number in bits
     - set bit to 1